Renowned as a fishing hotel, this wonderful place was the Guide's Hotel of the Year in 2012.

 This bright and elegant room has recently undergone a gentle makeover, and is carefully organised to allow as many tables as possible to enjoy its uniquely beautiful river setting, where you can watch happy fisherfolk claiming the last of the fading daylight on the rocks below.

 After eight years very successfully leading the kitchen team, head chef Xin Sun left Ballynahinch Castle in autumn 2015, and moved with his family to Galway.
-The baton then passed to Ultan Cooke, well known in Ireland from his two year spell as head chef of Aniar in Galway, who is clearly relishing "bringing the larder of Connemara onto the tables of Ballynahinch Castle".
+The baton then passed to Ultan Cooke, well known in Ireland from his two year spell as head chef of Aniar in Galway, who clearly relishes "bringing the larder of Connemara onto the tables of Ballynahinch Castle".

 Staff are hospitable and relaxed, and a thoughtfully assembled wine list offers an unusual range of house wines and a good choice of half bottles – and expert advice on making the best choices for your meal.